-For the year ended December 31, 2023, Medicare and Medicaid accounted for approximately % and % of our skilled nursing services revenue, being our and largest payors, respectively.
+For the year ended December 31, 2023, Medicare and Medicaid represented our largest sources of revenue and accounted for 38.6% and 37.6% of our routine revenue for the year ended December 31, 2023, respectively.
 The federal government and state governments continue to focus on efforts to curb spending on healthcare programs such as Medicare and Medicaid.
 The Medicare program and state Medicaid programs and their reimbursement rates and rules are subject to frequent change.
 These include statutory and regulatory changes, rate adjustments (including retroactive adjustments), administrative or executive orders and government funding restrictions, all of which may materially adversely affect the rates at which Medicare and state Medicaid programs reimburse us for our services.
 Budget pressures often lead the federal government to reduce or place limits on reimbursement rates under Medicare and Medicaid.
 We cannot predict the extent to which such proposals will be adopted or, if adopted and implemented, what effect, if any, such proposals and legislation will have on us.
 Historically, adjustments to reimbursement under Medicare and Medicaid programs have had a significant effect on our revenue.